 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-Tuesday (8 April 2025) — On this day in 1820, the famous ancient statue now known as the Venus de Milo was discovered on the Greek island of Milos in the southern Aegean Sea. 🏛 And our homeschool poem-of-the-week for the second week of April is Delmore Schwartz’s “Calmly We Walk through This April’s Day,” a beautiful, philosophical, Heraclitean, high-school-level poem for spring.
+Wednesday (8 April 2026) — On this day in 1820, the famous ancient statue now known as the Venus de Milo was discovered on the Greek island of Milos in the southern Aegean Sea. 🏛️ Our Wednesday tour of American Heritage Sites this week will take you to Sequoia National Park in California. 🇺🇸 And our homeschool poem-of-the-week for the second week of April is Delmore Schwartz’s “Calmly We Walk through This April’s Day,” a beautiful, philosophical, Heraclitean high-school-level poem for spring.
 Print your own River Houses Poetry Calendar and follow along with us throughout the year. 🌸

-Wednesday (9 April 2025) — Today is the birthday of a great engineer with a great name: Isambard Kingdom Brunel (1806–1859). 🚢 On this day in 1865, Confederate general Robert E. Lee formally surrendered to Union general Ulysses S. Grant at Appomattox Courthouse in Virginia, effectively ending the American Civil War. 🕊 And our Wednesday tour of American Heritage Sites this week will take you to Voyageurs National Park in Minnesota. 🇺🇸
+Thursday (9 April 2026) — Today is the birthday of the great engineer with the great name: Isambard Kingdom Brunel (1806–1859). 🚢 And on this day in 1865, Confederate general Robert E. Lee formally surrendered to Union general Ulysses S. Grant at Appomattox Courthouse in Virginia, effectively ending the American Civil War. 🕊️️

 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌎 🇳🇮 EVERYTHING FLOWS: Nicaragua in Central America is one of our countries-of-the-week, so our Weekly World River is the San Juan River, which forms much of the border between Nicaragua and Costa Rica to the south.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the San Juan River entry in Wikipedia or perhaps on your next visit to your local library.
+🌏 🇳🇵 EVERYTHING FLOWS: Nepal in central Asia is one of our countries-of-the-week, so our Weekly World River is the Bagmati River, which flows through Nepal’s capital Kathmandu.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Bagmati River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏